ultimatecodelab/WordCloudAPI/README.md

 2: Please ensure  **"stopwords.txt"**, **"wordcloud.jar"** and **lib** folder are on the same location, i.e( the same folder).

-3: Run WordCloud api using the one of the following command (first one is recommended )
+3: Run WordCloud api using the one of the following command

 		java -cp "./wordcloud.jar;lib/*" ie.gmit.sw.Runner (Windows) //this way it compiles jsoup in lib folder  too.